cybnix/cybnix.github.io/index.md

 Although this blog is still tiny, here’s what you can look forward to:

 !!!
 Simulated attacks
-Simple hacking techniques and practical examples documented for my own learning and for anyone else who might find them useful.
+Simple hacking techniques and practical examples done in my environment, documented for my own learning and for anyone else who might find them useful.
 !!!

 !!!
-IT Tutorials
+Resources and Guides
-Simple tips and guides on system administration, networking, and other IT-related topics.
+Useful tools and guides on how to install them.
 !!!

 !!!
-Resources and Recommendations
+HTB Writeups
-Useful tools and how to install them, websites, and courses to further your knowledge in cybersecurity and IT.
+Will take up challenges in HTB (Hack The Box) and will write detailed guides on them and how they can be solved step by step.
 !!!

 !!!warning